CodeCs1/Hibiki-Duwuca-repos/pre-packages/README.md

 # Pre-packages folder
-* The folder where the package has been compiled and upload to this repository.
+* The folder where the package has been compiled (smaller than 25 MB) and upload to this repository.